 First, real programs often involve effects such as assignment, I/O, or non-termination.
 Effects interact badly with dependent types.
 In our previous example, suppose the function f does not terminate on certain inputs; then clearly, typechecking-which could involve applying f-would become undecidable.
-It is possible to use the effect discipline [38] to force types to be dependent on pure computation only, but this does not work in some typed λ -calculi; for example, a "pure" term in Girard's λU [18] could still diverge.
+It is possible to use the effect discipline [38] to force types to be dependent on pure computation only, but this does not work in some typed $\lambda$ -calculi; for example, a "pure" term in Girard's $\lambda U$ [18] could still diverge.

 Even if applying f does not involve any effects, we still have more serious problems.
 In a type-preserving compiler, the body of the function f has to be compiled down to typed low-level languages.
-A few compilers perform typed CPS conversion [28], but in the presence of dependent types, this is still an open problem [5].
-Also, typechecking in low-level languages would now require performing the equivalent of β -reductions on the low-level (assembly) code; this is awkward and difficult to support cleanly.
+A few compilers perform typed CPS conversion [28], but in the presence of dependent types, this is a very difficult problem [6].
+Also, typechecking in low-level languages would now require performing the equivalent of $\beta$ -reductions on the low-level (assembly) code; this is awkward and difficult to support cleanly.